Krzmbrzl/libPerm/README.md

 [![CI](https://github.com/Krzmbrzl/libPerm/actions/workflows/build.yml/badge.svg)](https://github.com/Krzmbrzl/libPerm/actions/workflows/build.yml)

-A C++20 library for representing and handling of permutation groups.
+A C++20 library for representing and handling of permutations and permutation groups.

 This library has been heavily inspired by https://github.com/tremlin/PermLib (which seems to aim at solving essentially the same problem but targeting an older C++ standard and additionally uses a different philosophy on how and where to use dynamic memory allocations.
 Plus the project seems to be